erikeldridge/app-quality-cookbook/static.md

     [ERROR] Failed to execute goal org.apache.maven.plugins:maven-checkstyle-plugin:2.15:check (validate) on project my-app: Failed during checkstyle execution: There are 8 errors reported by Checkstyle 6.4.1 with ./google_checks.xml ruleset. -> [Help 1]
     ...

-Fix each of the issues so the build succeeds and commit your changes:
+Fix any issues so the build succeeds and commit your changes:

     $ git add pom.xml
     $ git add <any code that's changed>